Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Enhancing Maritime Transmission Efficiency

 \section{Enhancing Maritime Transmission Efficiency}

 Compared with the terrestrial environment, the atmosphere over the sea surface is unevenly distributed due to seawater evaporation.
-The electromagnetic propagation environment is susceptible to sea surface conditions (tidal waves, etc.) and atmospheric conditions (temperature, humidity, wind speed, etc.), as depicted in Figure 4.
-In addition, the height and angle of ship-borne antennas are rapidly changing with the fluctuation of the sea surface.
-The maritime channel fading is particularly sensitive to parameters such as antenna height and angle, which may cause frequent link interruption.
-These complex time-varying factors lower the transmission efficiency in maritime scenarios.
+Thus, the electromagnetic propagation over sea is susceptible to sea surface conditions (tidal waves, etc.) and atmospheric conditions (temperature, humidity, wind speed, etc.), as depicted in Figure 3.
+In addition, the height and angle of ship-borne antennas can change rapidly with the fluctuation of the sea surface.
+A representative insight on this issue can be found in \cite{p10401}, where the impact of sea waves to radio propagation and the communications link quality has been comprehensively discussed.
+Hence, maritime channel fading is particularly sensitive to parameters such as antenna height and angle, which may cause frequent link interruption.
+These complex time-varying factors reduce the transmission efficiency in maritime scenarios.

-To enhance the transmission efficiency, it is necessary to understand and make full use of the characteristics of the wireless propagation environments over sea.
-Compared with terrestrial scenarios, the electromagnetic propagation environment is affected by various weather conditions, such as sea surface conditions and atmospheric conditions, presenting unique maritime channel characteristics.
-Therefore, the measurement and modeling of the maritime channel is very important for the analysis and design of MCNs \cite{p304}.
-On the other hand, more advanced resource allocation schemes, such as dynamical beamforming and user scheduling techniques, should be studied to utilize the dynamic changes of maritime channels.
+To enhance the transmission efficiency, it is necessary to understand and take advantage of the characteristics of the wireless propagation environments over sea.
+Compared with terrestrial scenarios, electromagnetic propagation over sea is affected by various weather conditions, such as sea surface conditions and atmospheric conditions.
+These are unique for maritime channels.
+Therefore, the measurement and modelling of the maritime channel is very important for the design of MCNs \cite{p304}.
+On the other hand, advanced resource allocation schemes, such as dynamic beamforming and user scheduling techniques, need to be studied to utilize the dynamic changes of maritime channels.
 In addition, evaporation ducts may exist due to uneven atmospheric humidity above the sea surface, which can trap the signal inside and greatly reduce the transmission loss.
 It is possible to exploit the evaporation duct effect to improve the transmission efficiency, especially for remote transmissions.
+We start with the characteristics and models for maritime channels.